j4kim/SVGtarien/README.md

 ### Circles and ellipses

-The `ellipse` method accepts 1 or 2 paramters.
+The `ellipse` function accepts 1 or 2 paramters.
 An ellipse with one parameter is a circle.

 Input :
 ```py